 Also, Deuteronomy 14:21 says, " … you shall not seethe a kid in his mother's milk."
 This commandment was given, not at all as a prohibition against eating dairy products with meat, but in regards to considering the emotional needs of animals.
 It is hard for a mother goat to lose her baby.
 She misses it, but her master had need for the meat.
 It would be cruel, however, to boil that goat in its own mother's milk.
 Rather, one should trade milk with a neighbour for that purpose.

 One of those employees, though she was very good at her job in other respects, used the photocopier to make several copies of a cartoon that put down the workplace, with the idea that all the departments could stick them up in the area where they worked.
-This is another example of boiling a kid in its mother's milk.
+Really?
+It's alright to use an employer's own resources to foment discontent among his workers?
+This crass behaviour is another example of boiling a kid in its mother's milk.
 All the laws that God gave to Moses are signposts that point to higher truth.

 Ecclesiastes 3:21 tells us that animals have a spirit.
 It says that their spirit goes downward upon their decease, just as the spirit of a person flies upward when they die.

 The fact that an animal's spirit goes downward does not mean that it ceases to exist or that it goes to Hell, any more than the fact that a man's spirit flies upward indicates that all human beings go to Heaven.
 It indicates that the spirit of an animal takes a different route to its eternal abode than a person's spirit, and it indicates that Man is a higher species of creature with greater responsibility.
 A person's spirit flies upward because they have to give an account of themselves in a higher court before the Judge of the whole Earth.